Monash-FIT3170/AI_Travel_Plan/README.md

 open 2 separate terminal windows. (ctrl + `)

   - In one terminal, run the following commands
-    - cd server
+    - "cd server"
-    - run npm run dev
+    - "npm run dev"
     This will run the server.

   - In the other terminal, run the following commands
-    - run cd client
+    - "cd client"
-    - run npm start
+    - "npm start"
     This will open your react program in the browser.
+If it doesn't automatically open in the browser, head to your browser and type this link in the search bar: localhost:3000

 Recommended but not required: